 }

 This graph shows that the farmer can achieve ${}{\parallel}{{*}wgc}$ by legal moves.
-It solves the problem, and also shows that there are exactly two different solutions, assuming that the farmer does not want to repeat the same position twice. \qeds
+It solves the problem and also shows that there are exactly two different solutions, assuming that the farmer does not want to repeat the same position twice. \qeds

-Often, a graph comes with an extra structure; for example, labeling of edges and/or vertexes as in the example above.
+Often, a graph comes with extra structure; for example, labeling of edges and/or vertices as in the example above.

+Formally speaking, the described graph representation can be applied to nearly any puzzle.
+However, it might be impossible to apply due to a huge number of states and transitions; think of Rubik's cube or the 15 puzzle.

-Here is a small variation of another classic problem.
+Here is a small variation of another classic puzzle.

-\begin{thm}{Problem} Missionaries and cannibals must cross a river using a boat which can carry at most two people, under the constraint that, for both banks, if there are missionaries present on the bank, they cannot be outnumbered by cannibals; otherwise the missionaries will be eaten.
-The boat cannot cross the river by itself with no people on board. \end{thm}
+\begin{thm}{Puzzle} Four missionaries and four cannibals must cross a river using a boat that can carry at most two people.
+The boat cannot cross the river by itself with no people on board.
+If there are missionaries on one bank, they cannot be outnumbered by cannibals; otherwise the missionaries will be eaten.